omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 Exports are different than the rest of the templates, because their template files are not allowed to generate output.
 You must explicitly create and write files using the `FileUtils` helper class.
-The results of the export are not necessarily created in a project, they can be written anywhere on the filesystem.
+The results of the export are not necessarily created in a project, they can be written anywhere in the filesystem or the workspace (i.e. projects).

-WARNING: If a the template file attempt to output some content, an error will be generated by the wizard.
+WARNING: If a the template file attempts to output some content, an error will be generated by the wizard.
 You should generate files only using the methods of the FileUtils class.